Sturla22/pltbutils/README.md

 -   Supports VHDL-93 and later.

--   Supports most popular VHDL simulators, including ModelSim and ISim.
+-   Supports most popular VHDL simulators, including ModelSim, ISim and XSim.

 It is intended that PlTbUtils will constantly expand by adding more and more functions, procedures and testbench components.
 Comments, feedback and suggestions are welcome to [pela.opencores\@gmail.com](mailto:pela.opencores@gmail.com?subject=PlTbUtils).